skeeto/skeeto.github.com/_posts/2026-03-29-2026-has-been-the-most-pivotal-year-in-my-career-and-it-s-only-March.markdown

 more tokens to achieve worse results, which costs more human time to sort out.

+(Update September 2026: This summer Claude Desktop drastically improved, and is currently the best publicly available coding harness.
+On the other hand Cursor degraded, adopted dark patterns, and is untrustworthy.
+With the OpenAI models no longer available on Cursor, there is no longer any reason whatsoever to use it.)

 Neither Cursor nor Claude Code are open source, so what are the purists to do, even if they're willing to pay API rates for tokens?
 Sadly I have no answers for you.
 I haven't gotten any open source agent software actually